ysyang860122/113-spring-software-testing/lab0/README.md

-# Lab1
+# Lab0

 ## Introduction

-In this lab, you will write a program that outputs "Hello world!" in `lab0.js`.
+In this lab, you will write a program that prints "Hello world!" in `lab0.js`.
 You can learn how to submit your lab for this class.

 ## Requirement

-1. Write test cases in `lab0.js` and print "Hello world!".
+1. "Hello world!" should be printed after writing code in `lab0.js`.
 (100%)

 You can run `validate.sh` in your local to test if you satisfy the requirements.